BrianInGermany/Xzerpt/README.md

     <img src=".\exampleImages\ideacard.png" alt="cardPicture" width="70%"/>

-- Print the website using the browser to get your cards (print two-to-a-page for A6-size index cards).
+- Print the website using the browser to get your cards
+  - Print to A4-size PDF and then print the PDF two-to-a-page for A6-size index cards.

 ### 3. Card clustering